jamesmilanhiggins/Google-Flights/README.md

   - Devise and RailsAdmin
   - Make people login before they can search
+  - callbacks for airport code input, upcase

   -Take user input for Price/mileage pass that variable to back-end conditional